When do entries open and when do they close?

 When will the winner be announced?

-The winner will be announced at the Mid Year Celebration of Journalism in Sydney in on June 16, 2021.
+The winner will be announced at the Mid-Year Celebration of Journalism in Sydney on June 15, 2022.
 Winners work, judge’s comments and photographs of the night will be available at www.walkleys.com after the event.